 Mental health and substance abuse issues in adolescents have become major societal problems, forcing parents and health providers to look for innovative treatment options that may better suit some teens.
 However, some proven therapy programs, like Outdoor Behavioral Healthcare (OBH), can be challenging to access because many are not covered by insurance companies — creating an enormous cost burden for parents.
-Now, a landmark study by researchers at the University of New Hampshire has found that parents of youth who went through an outdoor behavioral program report that their children showed almost three times the improvement after one year than youth who remained in their communities for more traditional treatment.
+Now, a landmark study by researchers at UNH has found that parents of youth who went through an outdoor behavioral program report that their children showed almost three times the improvement after one year than youth who remained in their communities for more traditional treatment.

 “We hope that this new study offers helpful information to educate insurance companies that OBH is an evidence-based intervention option and ultimately provides coverage to parents who are struggling financially to help their child.”

 “This is the first significant study to offer a well-matched comparison between outdoor therapy and more traditional treatments, like behavioral therapy,” says Mike Gass, a professor in the UNH outdoor education program and a co-author of the study.
 “It shows that adolescents who took part in the outdoor behavioral healthcare programs had a significant decrease in their symptoms — including depression, anxiety and substance abuse — for a longer period of time, no matter their gender, race or age.”

 OBH, sometimes referred to as wilderness therapy, is a growing, innovative and therapeutic intervention for adolescents struggling with emotional, behavioral, relational and substance abuse disorders.
 It is the prescriptive use of wilderness experiences — such as hiking, backcountry travel, climbing — by licensed mental health professionals to meet the therapeutic treatment needs of clients.
 It includes group-living and group therapy as well as one-on-one counseling sessions.